-More than 42,000 architects have an NCARB Certificate—a prestigious credential that facilities licensure across borders, provides access to free continuing education, and more.
+More than 45,000 architects have an NCARB Certificate—a professional credential that facilitates licensure across borders, provides access to free continuing education, and more.

 Ready to get NCARB certified?
 First, you will need to establish or reactivate your NCARB Record.
 Next, you will need to document the following requirements.